Quasiperiodic functions theory and the superlattice potentials for a two-dimensional electron gas: The quasiclassical trajectories and 2D electron gas.

 The examples of singular, compact and open non-singular trajectories are shown on the Fig. 2, a-c.

-It is easy to see also that the singular trajectories have the measure zero among all the trajectories on the plane.
+It is easy to see also that singular trajectories have the measure zero among all the trajectories on the plane.

-The geometry of compact trajectories will not be interesting for us here since we are going to consider the "geometric" limit corresponding to the long lifetime between the two scattering processes.
+The geometry of compact trajectories will not be interesting for us here since we are going to consider the ``geometric'' limit corresponding to the long lifetime between two scattering processes.
 In this limit we assume that every center of drifting cyclotron orbit belongs to the same trajectory for rather long time.
 This means in particular that all compact trajectories will be passed many times before jumping to another trajectory due to the scattering act.
-This situation corresponds precisely to the "geometric strong magnetic field limit" considered in \cite{lifazkag,lifpes1,lifpes2,novmal1,novmal2,malnov3} where the conductivity in normal metals was studied.
+This situation corresponds precisely to the ``geometric strong magnetic field limit'' considered in \cite{lifazkag,lifpes1,lifpes2,novmal1,novmal2,malnov3} where the conductivity in normal metals was studied.
 However, in our situation this geometric limit does not correspond to strong magnetic field limit as we will see below.

-{\it We call the open trajectory topologically regular (corresponding to "topologically integrable" case) if it lies within the straight line of finite width in ${\mathbb R}^{2}$ and passes through it from $-\infty$ to $\infty$ (see Fig. 3, a).
+{\it We call an open trajectory topologically regular (corresponding to ``topologically integrabl'' case) if it lies within a straight line of finite width in ${\mathbb R}^{2}$ and passes through it from $-\infty$ to $\infty$ (see Fig. 3, a).
 All other open trajectories we will call chaotic (Fig. 3, b).}